chandrika1645/BlogsPost/README.md

 - **Database Integration:** Uses MongoDB for data storage.
 - **Authentication Middleware:** Protects routes and ensures only authenticated users can access certain features.
 - **Environment Variables:** dotenv is used to manage sensitive data like JWT secrets and database connection strings.
+- **Data Validation:** Zod library is used for data validation to ensure consistency and security.

 ### Frontend: